 Significant levels of downgrades to Short- and Long-Term credit ratings have not materialised since the crisis in March 2020.
 In the main, where they did change, any alterations were limited to Outlooks.
-However, as economies are beginning to reopen, there have been some instances of previous lowering of Outlooks being reversed.
+However, more recently the United Kingdom sovereign debt rating has been placed on Negative Outlook by the three major rating agencies.
+It is possible that the UK sovereign debt rating will be downgraded, the Council will not set a minimum rating for the United Kingdom.